staticdev/cleancontacts/README.md

 ## Installation

+Download the relevant binary on Assets of latest [release](https://github.com/staticdev/cleancontacts/releases).

-If you have golang 1.17+ installed:
+Alternatively, if you have golang 1.17+ installed:

 ```sh
 go install github.com/staticdev/cleancontacts